KPontula/VASK/README.md

 [YouTube video of Project](https://youtu.be/kYDMhpqMymo)

 P.S.
-I had decided to name it VASK (after the first letters of our names)
+I had decided to name it VASK after the first letters of our names.